New American Funding USDA Loans – 2019

 Determining Your Eligibility for a USDA Loan

 As with most loans which are government-guaranteed, there are eligibility requirements which must be met.
 Naturally the first requirement is the property falls within the guidelines of what the USDA will guarantee.
-However, there are also specific requirements which the potential homeowner must meet as well.
+However, there are also specific requirements which the potential homeowner must meet as well to qualify for new american funding USDA loans.

 - Income Eligibility – depending on your location, you can make as little as $28,100 and as much as $128,850 depending on your household size and location and still qualify for a USDA backed loan.